 Even though the incident didn’t result in an accident, the victim potentially has a personal injury claim against the alleged aggressor.

 In June 2017, a man reported a car crash on Interstate-95 in Riviera Beach.
 According to the Florida Highway Patrol, the call cut off while they were taking the man’s statement.
 Then a second caller phoned in to report a fight on the right shoulder of the interstate.
 Police arrived on the scene to find two vehicles and a 26-year-old man with multiple stab wounds.
 They found both a knife and a gun at the accident scene.
 The victim was taken to the hospital but died from his injuries.

 Not every road rage incident results in a crash or involves weapons, but such aggression is a contributing factor in far too many accidents.
 An experienced attorney can examine the facts of a personal injury or wrongful death case and help file a lawsuit on the victim’s behalf.

 Contact Us Today About Your Case

-Contact a Miami personal injury attorney at The Pendas Law Firm today for a free consultation if you or a loved one is injured or killed in a road rage-related accident.
+Contact a car injury attorney in Orlando at The Pendas Law Firm today for a free consultation if you or a loved one is injured or killed in a road rage-related accident.
 Our experienced attorneys will help recover compensation for your injuries, including medical expenses, pain and suffering, and property damage.

 The Pendas Law Firm also represents clients in the Fort Myers, Fort Lauderdale, Orlando, Jacksonville, West Palm Beach, Tampa, Daytona Beach and Bradenton areas.